jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     Placeholder character for hidden URLs.
 Depending on your font, some other good choices are `…` and `#`.

-T> The interactive link and image commands (`C-c C-l` and `C-c C-i`) T> are especially useful when markup or URL hiding is enabled, in T> which case URLs can't easily be edited directly.
+T> The interactive link and image commands `C-c C-l` and `C-c C-i` T> are especially useful when markup or URL hiding is enabled, in T> which case it is more difficult to edit URLs.

 ### Link & Image Customizations

-Certain aspects of link and image insertion can be customized, such as the default location of reference links and the type of URLs recognized automatically.
+Certain aspects of link and image insertion can be customized, such as the default location of reference links and the protocol schemes of URLs that should be recognized automatically.

 `markdown-reference-location`